-1.5 What is the Üçpınar Project?
+1.5 What is the Denizli Project?

-The Üçpınar Project (the Project) is a renewable energy wind farm project officially named the "Üçpınar Wind Power Plant (WPP)".
-The Project is owned by Derbent Enerji Üretim Paz. İth. ve İhr.
-A.Ş.
-(Derbent), a company within the Akfen Renewable Energy Group (Akfen).
+The Denizli Project (the Project) is a renewable energy wind farm project officially named the "Denizli Wind Power Plant (WPP)".
+The Project is owned Korda Enerji Üretim Pazarlama İthalat ve İhracat A.Ş.
+(Korda), a company within the Akfen Renewable Energy Group (Akfen).

 Feasibility studies were conducted to determine how much wind energy can be harnessed through the Project.
-After various designs were considered, it was decided to install 33 wind turbines, each functioning at a 3 MW capacity.
-Therefore the total installed capacity of the Project will be 99 MW.
-The results of the feasibility study predict that the Project will produce approximately 342,254,000 kWh/year.
+After various designs were considered, it was decided to install 22 wind turbines, each functioning at a 3 MW capacity.
+Therefore the total installed capacity of the Project will be 66 MW.
+The results of the feasibility study predict that the Project will produce approximately 184,472,600 kWh/year.

 According to the World Bank, as of 2014 the world-wide average consumption of electricity was approximately 3,125 kWh/capita.
-By comparison, the average rate for the consumption of electricity in 2014 in Turkey was slightly less, totalling at 2,855 kWh/capita.
-If the feasibility study energy production predictions prove correct, this energy will be enough to supply the electricity required for 119,878 people in Turkey.
+By comparison, the average rate for the consumption of electricity in 2014 in Turkey was slightly less, totalling at 2,855 kWh/capita.2 If the feasibility study energy production predictions prove correct, this energy will be enough to supply the electricity required for 64,613 people in Turkey.
 However, this Project is actually a component of a four-part wind farm project launched by Akfen Renewable.
-In addition to the Üçpınar WPP (99 MW), Akfen Renewable Energy is launching the Hasanoba WPP (51 MW), the Kocalar WPP (26 MW) in the Province of Çanakkale, and the Denizli WPP (66 MW) along the border of the Province of Denizli and the Province of Aydin.
+In addition to the Denizli WPP (66 MW), Akfen Renewable Energy is launching the Üçpınar WPP (99 MW), the Kocalar WPP (26 MW), and the Hasanoba WPP (51 MW) in the Province of Çanakkale.
 Together, the four projects will produce 242 MW of installed power, generating approximately 818 million kWh/year which is enough electricity to meet the needs of 286,533 persons in Turkey.

 In additional to the wind turbines themselves, several facilities will be constructed that will be associated with the Project.
-These are known as "associated facilities" and include the access roads, the powerlines, the switchyard and the transformer that are to be constructed to connect the Project to the national grid.
-The powerline is to be 6.5 km in length and will connect to the 154 kV Çanakkale Havza 1 (Çan Havza 1) Transformer Station that is to be located near the Harmancık Village.
-The connection agreement for the powerline was signed on October 4th, 2017.
+These are known as "associated facilities" and include the access roads, the powerlines, and the switchyard that are to be constructed to connect the Project to the national grid.
+The powerline is to be 18.9 km in length and will connect to the already existing 154 kV Tavas Transformer Station.
+The connection agreement for the powerlines was signed on July 15th, 2017.
 All powerlines are the property of the Turkish Electricity Transmission Corporation (TEİAŞ).
-No construction on the powerline has commenced.
-The EIA Not Required Decision was obtained from the PDoEU by Akfen.
+No construction on the powerlines has commenced.
+Due to its length, an EIA was prepared for the powerlines and submitted to the Ministry.
+Said EIA has been approved.
 The construction will be handled by Akfen, based on the connection agreement; but other permits and expropriation works will be completed by TEİAŞ.